Skip to main content

 6. Use menu path: Start > Administrative Tools > Server Manager.

-7. Expand (+) the Configuration option in the Administrative Tools window.
+7. Select Configuration to expand it in the Administrative Tools window.

-9. In the Services list, select the New Display Service Name for the LSAM.
+9. In the Services list, select the new display service name for the agent.

 10. Use menu path: Action > Start.

-When a Windows LSAM is installed, create a machine record with a unique Machine name and Socket number in OpCon.
+When an agent instance is installed, create a machine record with a unique machine name and socket number in OpCon.
 If the machine was previously defined in OpCon, you may skip this procedure.

 1. Use menu path: Start > Programs > OpConxps > Enterprise Manager.
 The OpCon Login screen displays.

-2. Enter a case-sensitive User Login ID (e.g., ocadm) in the Username text box.
+2. Enter a case-sensitive user login ID (for example, ocadm) in the Username field.

-3. Enter the case-sensitive password for the user in the Password text box.
+3. Enter the case-sensitive password for the user in the Password field.

-4. Select the Profile in the Profile drop-down list.
+4. Select the profile in the Profile list.

-6. Double-click on Machines under the Administration topic in the Navigation Panel.
+6. Select Machines under the Administration topic in the Navigation Panel.
 The Machines screen displays.

-7. Click the Add button on the Machines toolbar.
+7. Select the Add button on the Machines toolbar.

-8. Enter the official host name or alias based on the LSAM machine in the Name text box.
+8. Enter the official host name or alias for the agent machine in the Name field.

-9. Enter any relevant documentation for this LSAM machine in the Documentation text box.
+9. Enter any relevant documentation for this machine in the Documentation field.

-10. Select Windows in the Machine Type drop-down list.
+10. Select Windows from the Machine Type list.

 12. (Optional) Enter the IPv4 or IPv6 address in the IP Address field.